NoSocAlgroc/DCValidity/README.md

-This repository contains the code for the paper "How and Why are We Discovering False Denial Constraints".
+This repository contains the code for the paper "How and Why are we Discovering False Denial Constraints".

 --------------------